ListIndexOutOfRange/Tessti/README.md

-# YASS - Yet Another SLURM Scheduler
+# TESSTI - The Easiest SLURM Scheduler There Is

-Yass has been made to be the simplest SLURM scheduler possible. <br>
+Tessti has been made to be the simplest SLURM scheduler possible. <br>
 It does not offer much but it works, and is extremely easy to use.